 (2) When the Registrar has registered a parole order, he shall —

-(a) forward to the chairperson of the Parole Board one copy of the parole order, being a copy on which is written a copy of the memorandum endorsed on the parole order in accordance with subsection (1), together with one copy of the judgment or order referred to in subsection (1)(b); and
+(a) forward to the chairperson of the Prisoners Review Board one copy of the parole order, being a copy on which is written a copy of the memorandum endorsed on the parole order in accordance with subsection (1), together with one copy of the judgment or order referred to in subsection (1)(b); and

 (b) cause notice in writing of the fact and date of the registration of the parole order to be given to the designated authority who requested the registration of the parole order, and to be served personally on the person to whom the parole order relates.

 [Section 8 amended by No. 78 of 1995 s.
-101.]
+101; No. 41 of 2006 s.
+92(3).]

 9. Effect of registration